zakame/use/README.md

 keyboards + a Linux that just works.)
 Can't hurt to want some minor updates though, like maybe 64+ core CPU and a cool (temperature-wise) discrete graphics multicores on a larger-resolution ThinkPad.)
-In the near future, I'll probably get an SSD or two to replace the HDDS on my machines for a quick boost, though I'm waiting on both SSD materials technology and Linux support to get better.
+In the near future, I'll probably get extra RAM for the work machine (mainly for more Docker containers,) and maybe an SSD or two to replace the HDDS on my machines for a quick boost, though I'm waiting on both SSD materials technology and Linux support to get better.